 Environmental sampling procedures vary across different facilities, and even across different areas of the same facilities.
 It’s vital to provide environmental sampling training to employees so they can work safely and effectively.
 It is also crucial to have the best technology and products available for testing and collecting the samples.
 Using the right equipment and microbiological testing services for the job leads to increased accuracy, lower costs and heightened plant safety.

-For example, ready-to-use swabs results in both lower product costs and labor savings.
+For example, ready-to-use swabs result in both lower product costs and labor savings.
 Using prepared collection devices can eliminate the labor of creating media and filling glass vials.
 Eliminating glass vials also helps keep plant employees safe because they do not have to expose themselves to the potential hazard of shattering the glass.

 Once the swab-sampling procedure is complete, the next step is to test the swabs using a method that has received independent verification of accuracy for environmental samples.
 The AOAC International (AOAC) Official Methods of Analysis program, for example, validates methods of environmental sampling that meet the correct standards.